 Again, very similar to Cassandra's basic set-up:

 In general, Blackwall will be able to generate more guard than Cassandra, so Untouchable Defence becomes more important, earlier on, for him.
 Blackwall is also the ideal candidate for picking up Bodyguard and Not Today; with his superior ability at simply shrugging off damage, having him soak up injuries from your squishy rogues and mages is a huge benefit.

 This is where Blackwall gets ridiculous, the entire Champion skill-tree is devoted to turning Blackwall into an impenetrable fortress.
 One of the skills is even called Walking Fortress in case you didn't already get the hint.

 The first skill, Line In The Sand, is a great skill for battlefield control.
 In general, it's not hard to make a warrior tough to kill, but it's much harder to make sure that the opponent stays hitting your fighter and not running off to attack your support members.
 As the description states, it's good for blocking off choke points too, so scouting potentially tough fights with the tactical camera can be a good idea.
 The upgrade is also worth picking up.

-We than have a choice of prioritising the left or the right path, and, for me, the right path is the one to go for.
+We then have a choice of prioritising the left or the right path, and, for me, the right path is the one to go for.
 The final skill, Walking Fortress, grants you temporary total immunity from enemy attacks, which is incredible.
 Along the way you get Resilience, giving Blackwall an additional chance to stun, one of the main things he's lacking in comparison to Cassandra.
 You also getUnyielding, a good passive skill to have handy, just in case something catches you off guard.

 With Blackwall, you'll quickly find you don't need all the defensive skills in order for him to be a fine tank, and can then perhaps round him out with a little more versatility.
 Simply put, he gets so good at his primary job, that giving him every guard-improving skill is potentially overkill.